ashinaola/PersonalPortfolioWebsite/_posts/2023-10-08-linked-list.md

 ```

 #### application interface
 The main idea behind the interface is to have a menu that the user can be able to choose from at all times.
 Since this will be an application which will be ran on the command line, one of the most important parts of having a great application is to be able to allow for the user to take advantage of the increased flexibility that the command line offers relative to the graphical user interface.
 Each operation of the itinerary would have its own set of menus, but users should always be able to access a main menu that allows them to be able to perform the previously mentioned functions anytime during use of the program.
+We will implement the application interface in the next part and work with user input.
+In the final part 3, we are going to get the application to interact with the .csv file in order to get the distances between the cities that the user enters into the TravelPlanner.
+This will allow us to have a full functioning application that we used a singly linked list to build!
+I hope you are as excited as I am.